It's time to revisit Victorville's Southwestern Portland Cement Plant, and then we'll look at some progress in drawing more staging tracks.

 Here I am, kneeling beside my bed while I work on the track plans:

 Today I finished drawing enough of this part of staging so I can decide where the legs can go through the middle of the area.
 None of the plan worked out the way I had sketched it about five years ago.
-Here's the current track plan for this part of staging (almost too light to read,
+Here's the current track plan for this part of staging (almost too light to read, and subject to change):

 In the upper right, both double-track mainlines emerge from Section 9, split into several double-ended storage tracks, and curve around through Section 1 at the bottom of the drawing.
 A track that begins climbing into the helix leaves the mainline at the bottom of the drawing and curves off into the helix near the upper right.
 A long, curving crossover track connects the two mainlines to form a necessary reverse loop near the top of the drawing.